 Being self-employed means you can set your own working hours to a certain extent, although you may have to be flexible to suit your clients' needs.
 For example, you may choose to work some evenings or weekends.

-Initial consultations will usually take 60 to 90 minutes, to properly assess the client's current health problems, medical and family history, diet and lifestyle.
-Follow-up consultations typically last between 30 and 60 minutes.
-Appointments are typically four to six weeks apart, depending on the case.
+Initial consultations will usually take 60 to 90 minutes, to properly assess the client's current health, medical and family history, diet, lifestyle and use of any medication and supplements.
+Follow-up consultations typically last between 30 and 60 minutes and often take place between four and six weeks later, depending on the case.

 What to expect

-- Opportunities are available in most areas of the UK.
+• Opportunities are available in most areas of the UK.
 It's possible to set up a practice virtually anywhere.
+Some practitioners provide online nutritional therapy sessions.

 Qualifications